viswa2/DevOps/aws-fundamentals/README.md

 ## AWS Trusted Advisor ##

 AWS Trusted Advisor is a web service that inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.
-Trusted Advisor compares its findings to AWS best practices in five categories: cost optimization, performance, security, fault tolerance, and service limits.
+Trusted Advisor compares its findings to AWS best practices in five categories: `cost optimization, performance, security, fault tolerance, and service limits`.
 For the checks in each category, Trusted Advisor offers a list of recommended actions and additional resources to learn more about AWS best practices.

 The guidance provided by AWS Trusted Advisor can benefit your company at all stages of deployment.
 For example, you can use AWS Trusted Advisor to assist you while you are creating new workflows and developing new applications.
 Or you can use it while you are making ongoing improvements to existing applications and resources.

+`AWS Trusted Advisor can check Amazon Elastic Block Store (Amazon EBS) volume configurations and warns when volumes appear to be underused`.
+Charges begin when a volume is created.
+If a volume remains unattached or has very low write activity (excluding boot volumes) for a period of time, the volume is probably not being

 ## AWS Trusted Advisor dashboard ##